sitedata/kato/README.md

 #### Kubernetes Multi-cloud Management

 Kubernetes technology is complex and difficult to get started; a large number of deployment, Statefulset, or Operator resource management are complex problems that directly use Kubernetes clusters.
 Kato's application-centric resource management model shields the complexity of Kubernetes, and all Kubernetes resources are handed over to Kato for orchestration and management.

-#### Domestic and Easy-to-use Cloud Native PaaS

-Kato has completed two-way authentication with localized computing bases represented by Loongson, Feiteng, and Kirin operating systems, enabling Kato to shield the differences in the underlying CPU architecture and operating system, and provide users with a unified localized business application management platform.

 ### Core Competence and Technology